Sadhiya0201/Student-Record-Management-System/README.md

-# Student Account Management System
+# Student Record Management System

 ## Description
 This is a Java-based console application designed to manage student records efficiently.